Augmented unprojected Krylov subspace methods: Introduction

 \section{Introduction}

-It is well known that iterative Krylov subspace methods are the most practical and efficient means of approximating the solution to a linear system of equations who's coefficient matrix is large, sparse and never explicitly stored in memory.
+It is well known that iterative Krylov subspace methods are the most practical and efficient means of approximating the solution to a linear system of equations with large and sparse coefficient matrix.
 In High-Performance Computing (HPC) applications, it is of interest to accelerate the convergence of these methods and reduce the number of matrix vector operations required while still maintaining approximation accuracy within the specified level of tolerance.
 One approach is to use \textit{augmented} Krylov subspace methods wherein the solution is approximated over the sum of an iteratively built $j$-dimensional Krylov subspace $\mathcal{V}_{j}$ and some other fixed $k$-dimensional subspace $\mathcal{U}$ known as the \textit{augmentation subspace}.
-The subspace $\mathcal{U}$ is carefully chosen to contain useful information to aid in accelerating the convergence of the iterative solver, and is commonly taken to be the subspace spanned by approximate eigenvectors corresponding to approximations to the $k$ smallest eigenvalues of the coefficient matrix.
+The subspace $\mathcal{U}$ is carefully chosen to contain useful information to aid in accelerating the convergence of the iterative solver, and is commonly taken to be the subspace spanned by approximate eigenvectors corresponding to the $k$ smallest eigenvalues of the coefficient matrix.
 The technique of \textit{Krylov subspace recycling} is a special case of an augmented Krylov subspace methods wherein the subspace $\mathcal{U}$ comes from the solution of a previous system solve.
-There is a large body of literature dedicated to the study of augmentation and recycling (see eg. \cite{gaul2013framework, parks2006recycling, gutknecht2014deflated, gaul2014recycling}).
+There is a large body of literature dedicated to the study of augmentation and recycling (see eg. \cite{gaul2013framework, parks2006recycling,gutknecht2014deflated, gaul2014recycling}).
 In particular, we refer the reader to the recent survey \cite{Soodhalter2020ASO} and references therein which provide a broad overview of the topic.

-In this survey, a framework was presented which describes almost all augmented Krylov subspace methods broadly in a two step process. \textit{Step one} involves applying a standard Krylov subspace, or other projection method, to a projected problem.
-While \textit{step two} involves another projection into the augmentation subspace.
-The framework from this survey builds on earlier works \cite{gaul2013framework, gutknecht2014deflated, gaul2014recycling} and we refer the reader to these works for an understanding of how the framework developed.